 There is little doubt that a five year delay in a ruling would cause frustrated and unhappy parties, and lawyers, who took the case to the highest court in the land.
 However, the impact of the apology is greater than just the case itself.
 And the Court should be commended for its candor.
 For those parties not associated with the litigation, there is large comfort that a court is willing to recognize a misstep, take responsibility for it, and correct it in such a candid and straight-forward fashion.

 Contact us today if you have questions or believe your constitutional or family rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.